8 Tips for an Effective Online Class – Best Practices for Zoom

 5. Screen Sharing

 If you’re teaching a class that you would normally have a presentation or PowerPoint for, you can use the screen sharing feature in Zoom to do the same as you would in the classroom.
+Ask a student to read the slides occasionally so they stay engaged and you don’t feel like your doing all the talking.
 When you are teaching small groups or working one on one with a student, you can give the other participants the ability to share their screen.
 This way, you can see what the student sees and act as a guide through the lessons more easily.
 Learn more about screen sharing here.

 Be sure to stop periodically and ask the class if they have any questions.
-This can be done by students unmuting their microphones to ask verbally or typing a question in the chat box.
+Students can unmute their microphones to ask verbally or typing a question in the chat box.
 Be sure to check your chat box periodically to make sure there are no questions you’ve missed.
+Likewise you should ask the students open-ended questions so that you can assess if your students are retaining the information.
 Learn more about the chat feature in Zoom here.

 7. Make it Interactive

 Zoom offers several tools to make the classroom more interactive.
 Encourage students to use the digital, non-verbal tools in the Participants window.
-Shown in the picture, students will find the buttons like “raise hand”, “slower”, “faster”, etc. Students can answer live polls about different topics right in the Zoom meeting; Zoom also offers breakout video rooms where students can collaborate together in smaller groups.
+Shown in the picture, students will find the buttons like “raise hand”, “slower”, “faster”, etc. Another interactive tool on zoom is the live polls feature.
+Students can answer questions about different topics right in the Zoom meeting.
+Zoom also offers breakout video rooms where students can collaborate together in smaller groups.
 Best practices for Zoom include getting the students involved just as much as you would in an in-person classroom.

 8. Be Patient